LLNL/shroud/docs/struct.rst

 Python
 ^^^^^^

-An struct is created for each C++ class.
+An PyObject is created for each C++ class.
+It constains the same values as the capsule.

 .. literalinclude:: ../regression/reference/classes/pyclassesmodule.hpp
    :language: c